taw00/howto/howto-dashes.md

-# How-To Input Dashes in the GNOME Desktop Environment
+# Hyphens and En Dashes and Em Dashes.
+Oh, my!

-_Hyphens and En Dashes and Em Dashes.
-Oh, my!_
+_or, How-To Input Dashes in the GNOME Desktop Environment_

 ### TL;DR (the cheat sheet)